-Freshman orientation would be a good time to get your organization's name out for internships or volunteer opportunities.
+Freshman orientation would be a good time to get your organization's name out for internships or volunteer opportunities (these would not necessarily include students with nonprofit-specific skills).
 Again, just as with the internships, an attractive description of the opportunity is important, as well as having both short and long-term volunteering opportunities available.
 See http://orientation.uoregon.edu for the various orientation programs held on campus.
 Contact student groups for information about larger group-oriented volunteering possibilities: Leadership Resource Office (346-1146; includes sororities and fraternities), Office of University Housing (346-4277; includes residence halls).